-What is the Conflict Free Tin Initiative (CFTI)?
+What was the Conflict Free Tin Initiative (CFTI)?

-The CFTI is a multi-stakeholder project focused on realistic and sustainable solutions to the issues of “conflict minerals” from the DRC and adjoining countries.
-The CFTI aims to show that companies can source conflict free minerals from the Democratic Republic of Congo in accordance with legislation (such as the US Dodd Frank Act, Section 1502) and international guidelines (OECD Due Diligence Guidance for Responsible Supply Chain of Minerals from Conflict-Affected and High-Risk Areas).
+The CFTI was a multi-stakeholder project that ran from 2012 to June 2014, which focused on realistic and sustainable solutions to the issues of “conflict minerals” from the Democratic Republic of Congo (DRC) and adjoining countries.
+The CFTI aimed to show that companies can source conflict free minerals from the DRC in accordance with legislation (such as the US Dodd Frank Act, Section 1502) and international guidelines (OECD Due Diligence Guidance for Responsible Supply Chain of Minerals from Conflict-Affected and High-Risk Areas).

 Partners throughout the tin supply chain played their role making this possible.
 A group of experts validated a tin ore mine in the conflict prone area of South Kivu as conflict free.
 The Netherlands government financed Pact, an international development NGO, to implement the ITRI Tin Supply Chain Initiative (iTSCi) which is a comprehensive due diligence and traceability system.
 The Netherlands was the neutral broker, bringing industry partners together throughout the supply chain, from the mine, to exporters, international trader, Malaysian smelter, soldering paste manufacturers and end-users in the steel and electronics industry.

-The CFTI proved that due diligence and traceability are possible, even in the most difficult of circumstances.
-Incidents are to be expected, especially given the challenges in the DRC.
-These are taken seriously, investigated and mitigated through a transparent system that involves communities, supply chain participants, and the government.
-The fact that incidents do not become trends means that the system not only works, but has proven to be robust.
+The CFTI proved that due diligence and traceability were possible, even in the most difficult of circumstances.
+Incidents were to be expected, especially given the challenges in the DRC.
+These were taken seriously, investigated and mitigated through a transparent system that involved communities, supply chain participants, and the government.
+The fact that incidents did not become trends means that the system not only worked, but was proven to be robust.

-The social impact has been positive because this initiative restarted the local economy and generated an income for hundreds of miners who had been unemployed during the defacto embargo on the ‘3Ts’ (tin, tantalum and tungsten) from the DRC.
-Traceability is an essential contributor to formalization of mining, and it is hoped that it can become a springboard to enable miners to work in improved work conditions.
+The social impact was positive because this initiative restarted the local economy and generated an income for hundreds of miners who had been unemployed during the de facto embargo on the ‘3Ts’ (tin, tantalum and tungsten) from the DRC.
+The CFTI represented an important milestone towards conflict-free mineral trading in the DRC, proving that due diligence and traceability is possible, even in the most challenging circumstances.
+Traceability was an essential contributor to formalization of mining, and it became a springboard to enable miners to work in improved work conditions.
 The evolution of these benefits will take time.
-The main objective of the Conflict Free Tin Initiative remains keeping the supply chain open, integrated, and conflict free.

 For more participant quotes, click here.